Table of contents

 I learned a lot through The Collab Lab.
 It was one great experience!

-How we learned and achieved so much within 8 weeks.
+How we learned and achieved so much within eight weeks.

-And I can't be more proud to say that I'm one of Collabies alumni! 💖
+And I couldn't be more proud to say that I'm one of Collabies alumni! 💖

 Thank you for reading!